Subflows with Corbado Observe

 Use `crossEnvironmentTransactionID` to connect the `send` step with the later `post-response` step.
 The value can be chosen as needed: you can generate a new ID for the email-link transaction or reuse an existing transaction ID from your system.
 The only requirement is that the same value is available when sending the email and when verifying the link after it has been clicked.

 `crossEnvironmentTransactionID` does not replace `userId` or `identifier`.
-Use it to correlate the transaction across environments, and still provide `userId` as soon as it is known.
+Use it to correlate the transaction across environments, and still provide `userId` via a user reference as soon as it is known.

 ```typescript theme={null}